 An article in The New York Times on November 22, 1868, headlined, “Suicide or Homicide,” reported on the controversial aspects of Dunn’s death.
 He had been found delirious and bleeding at his store, a syrup and cordial business, at 2½ Morris Street and died the next day at New York Hospital.
 At first, his death appeared to be a suicide but then the coroner began an inquest to determine if it was a homicide.
 Dunn’s partner, Matthew English, testified that he last saw Dunn at 9:00 a.m. when he was about to clean the kegs and when he returned at 11:00 a.m., the store was closed.
 English then returned at 4:00 p.m. with his son and found the door ajar with Dunn sitting near a stove apparently asleep.
 His son, John English, then discovered that Dunn was bleeding with a pistol in his lap.
 Matthew English testified that he kept the loaded gun at the store and that the partners had no disputes.
 Dunn wanted to sell his share of the business and move South; the financial status of the enterprise was described as “middling.”
 John English corroborated his father’s words.
 A neighbor whose apartment adjoined the store testified that she heard two pistol shots about 2:00 p.m. and that at about noon she had seen a man rapping on the store’s door.
 The final testimony came from the police officer who English summoned.
 The officer noted that Dunn had sustained a pistol shot to his right temple resulting in the burning of Dunn’s hair near the gunshot.
 The inquest was scheduled to be resumed; its outcome is unknown.
 He last lived at 42½ Hamilton Street in Manhattan.
 Section 127, lot 3611, grave 345.

 DUNNELL, GEORGE H. (1839-1887).
-Private, 7th Regiment, New York State National Guard, Company I. Born in New York, he was a clerk as per the census of 1860.
+Private, 7th Regiment, New York State National Guard, Company I. Born in New York, Dunnell was a clerk as per the 1860 census.
 He enlisted and mustered into the 7th Regiment at New York City on May 25, 1862, and mustered out after three months on September 5, 1862.
 According to the census of 1870, he was an insurance clerk living in Union Township, New Jersey, with a personal estate worth $1,000.
 The census of 1880 and the Jersey City Directory of 1881 indicate that he was a clerk.
-Adele Dunnell, his widow, confirmed that her husband served in the Civil War on the 1890 Veterans’ Schedule.
+Adele Dunnell, his widow, confirmed that her husband served in the Civil War on the 1890 Veterans Schedule.
 In 1890, Adele O. Dunnell applied for and received a widow’s pension, certificate 349,922.
 He last lived at 342 West 18th Street in Manhattan.
 Section ?, lot ?.

 DUNNING, THOMAS (1833-1914).
 Private, 127th New York Infantry, Company B. Dunning was born in New York City.
 He enlisted on August 15, 1862, and mustered into the 127th New York on September 8.
 A clerk, he was 5′ 8″ tall with gray eyes, dark hair and a dark complexion.
 As per his muster roll, he was detailed to the Provost Marshal’s Office at Beaufort, South Carolina, as of October 7, 1864.
 He mustered out on June 30, 1865, at Charleston, South Carolina.

 As per the 1869 Brooklyn Directory and the 1870 census, Dunning was employed as a clerk.
 The Veterans Schedule of 1890 confirms his Civil War service.
 In 1891, he successfully applied for an invalid pension, certificate 765,453.
 He was still working as a clerk in 1892.
-According to the census of 1910, his occupation is listed as “own income.”
+According to the 1910 census, his occupation is listed as “own income.”
 He last lived at 1609 Avenue H in Brooklyn.
 Arteriosclerosis was the cause of his death.
-Ann Dunning, who is interred with him, received a widow’s pension in 1914, certificate 787,182.
+Ann Dunning, who is interred with him, applied for and received a widow’s pension in 1914, certificate 787,182.
 Section 128, lot 31394, grave 555.

 I have been disabled from wounds to the right shoulder received at battle of Sharpsburg and detailed on account of this disability for light service and assigned to duty at Chimborazo Hospital-